Myzel394/in-milliseconds/README.md

 # in-milliseconds

-Simply convert days, weeks, months, etc. to seconds.
+Simply convert days, weeks, months, etc. to milliseconds.

 And that's basically it.
 Typescript supported.